 U.S. Motorcycle Collision Trends

-Many 2021 motorcycle accident totals are still preliminary at this point, but a recent upward trend indicates that the news likely won’t be positive when the official numbers are in.
+2023 motorcycle accident data is still being totaled and confirmed at this point, but a recent upward trend indicates that the news likely won’t be positive when the official numbers are in.
 From 2018 to 2019, motorcycle accident injuries increased from an estimated 82,000 victims to 84,000 victims.
 However, the recent jump in the tragic loss of life in motorcycle collisions has been even more dramatic.

 Motorcycle accident fatality cases across the nation have reached levels above 5,000 victims every year since 2015.
 2020 went down as one of the worst years on record for motorcyclist deaths.
 2021 is expected to continue this trend.

 The National Safety Council (NSC) compiled the discouraging path of motorcycle accident rates across the U.S. over the past several years.

 According to the National Highway Traffic Safety Administration (NHTSA), when considering vehicle miles traveled in 2019, motorcyclists were about 29 times more likely than passenger vehicle occupants to die in a motor vehicle crash and were 4 times more likely to be injured.

 Nationwide, California made national lists as one of the most dangerous states to ride a motorcycle in.
 California reported the second most motorcycle fatalities in 2020.
 The NSC found that Florida ranked first on that list and Texas ranked third.
 All three states held the same ranks in 2019 as well.

 Motorcycle Crash Statistics in California

 In California, motorcycle accident fatalities have remained steady over the past three years.
 But as mentioned, each year’s tragic totals consistently rank near the top when compared with other states.